-Furthermore, according to the National Conference of State Legislators (NCSL) website page dated April 2017, over the last decade, legislation addressing issues facing military parents has become a national trend.
-There are a growing number of custody and visitation issues among military families, and the National Conference of Commissioners on Uniform State Laws drafted the Uniform Deployed Parents Custody and Visitation Act (UDPCVA) to allow states to adopt a procedure for courts to use when faced with this situation.
-Most states have some statutory provision that addresses custody and visitation rights of military parents.
+Most states have statutory provisions in place that address the rights of military parents when it comes to custody and visitation.
 However, with increases in deployment of the military over the last decade, there has been an increase in custody and visitation issues involving military parents.
 It is important to note that while some states have statutes and rules dealing with deployed parent custody and visitation issues, there are some gaps in protections for military parents involved in custody and visitation proceedings.
 For detailed information on the UDPCVA, it is important to consult a trained attorney who can advise you in these matters.

 In a U.S. Supreme Court decision on May 15, 2017, the court ruled that state courts cannot order veterans to pay divorced spouses for the loss of his or her retirement pay caused by service-related disability benefits.
 The ruling on Howell v.
 Howell clarified that disability pay is not divisible as community property.
 As you can see, laws are changing and it takes the knowledge and skill of a licensed attorney to assist in these types of military divorce proceedings.